feb-uni-sofia/econometrics-2022/README.md

 - Verify that your code works by clicking on the "Knit" button in R-Studio.
 It should compile a web-page with your solution.
 If the web-page does not appear, this means that there are errors in your code that need to be fixed.
+- You need to submit only _one_ solution for the whole team.